vinaya-class/vinaya-class.github.io/src/16-arguments-3.md

 ## Pc 79, Complaining about a community decision

 *Origin:* Some group-of-six bhikkhus don't want to go to a meeting and send their consent (*chanda*).
-The bhikkus use the opportunity to make a decision against them.
+The bhikkhus use the opportunity to make a decision against them.
 The group-of-six bhikkhus complain that they wouldn't have consented to *that*.